pspacek/draft-ietf-deleg-base/draft-ietf-deleg.md

 The presentation values for server-address4 and server-address6 are comma-separated list of one or more IP addresses of the appropriate family in standard textual format {{?RFC5952}} {{?RFC4001}}.
 The wire formats for server-address4 and server-address6 are a sequence of IP addresses in network byte order (for the respective address family).

-The presentation values forserver-name and include-name are as full-qualified domain names.
+The presentation values for server-name and include-name are as full-qualified domain names.
 The wire formats are the same as the wire formats for domain names, and MUST NOT be compressed.

 If any of these four keys is used, it MUST have a value (that is, it cannot be a key with a zero-length value).